David-Lyu/what-todo/README.md

 ## Features
   - User can add Todos
-  - User can view Todos
+  - User can view Todos for a specific project
   - User can edit Todos
+  - User can close/reopen Todos
+  - User can create project
-  - User can delete Todos
+  - User can delete project
   - User can get recommendation based on Todos

  ## Preview